 Events in the context of (the pedagogy of) Scene Analysis

 In our pedagogy of actor training at London South Bank University we teach students from the first term onwards to do a form of scene analysis using columns.
-They take a notebook, photocopy their scripts and stick the pages of the script on the left-hand side and on the right hand side they draw a series of columns.
+They take a notebook, photocopy their scripts and stick the pages of the script on the left-hand side and on the right-hand side they draw a series of columns.
 This is an approach that we have adapted from Drama Centre London, where my colleague Jon Lee used to teach.
-At Drama Centre they have 4 columns, depicted on Figure 1 which are: Activities, Actions (Drama Centre’s term for Objectives), Obstacles, Characteristics

-At London South Bank University we have added Events into these and adapted them somewhat so that our columns in the first term, which you can see in Figure 2 are: Actions, Events, Objectives, Inner Obstacles

-And then in the second term we add in a fifth, so it becomes (and these are in Figure 3): Actions, Events, Objectives, Inner Obstacles, Laban Efforts.
+At Drama Centre they have 4 columns which are: Activities, Actions (Drama Centre’s term for Objectives), Obstacles, Characteristics.
+At London South Bank University we have added Events into these and adapted them somewhat so that our columns in the first term, are: Actions, Events, Objectives, Inner Obstacles.
+And then in the second term we add in a fifth, so it becomes: Actions, Events, Objectives, Inner Obstacles, Laban Efforts.

-We start teaching this approach to scene analysis using Actions, Events, Objectives and inner Obstacles in the first term of first year and they continue during all of the acting modules.
-As well as doing this scene analysis, which is often done as independent preparation outside of class time, we also have a process of applying them “on your feet” in rehearsal, which I developed over a range of professional productions that I directed for my company fanSHEN and then adapted further for a pedagogical context.
+We start teaching this approach to scene analysis using Actions, Events, Objectives and Inner Obstacles in the first term of the first year and they continue during all of the acting modules.
+As well as doing this scene analysis, which is often done as independent preparation outside of class time, we also have a process of applying them “on your feet” in rehearsal, which I developed over a range of professional productions that I directed for my company fanSHEN (now called Fast Familiar) and then adapted further for a pedagogical context.

-Having analysed the scene and named the Events and written the Objectives, students then do what I call “saying and playing.”
+Having analysed the scene, named the Events and written the Objectives, students then do what I call “saying and playing.”
 They hold their notebooks with their scripts and columns and read a scene or a chunk of a scene.
 When they get to the point in the scene where they have an Event, they say “Change” and then they say the Event out loud and try to connect emotionally with it or “live through it a little” as I often put it as they say it.
 They then say the Objective out loud, making eye contact with the character it relates to and again attempting to connect emotionally with it and then they continue with their scene, attempting to fully play and inhabit the Objective at every moment until they reach their next Event.
 The aim is to connect yourself with the situation of the character – if you are just saying words then nothing will happen.
 This is why I do not name Events in a “cool, clean” way but instead in a more emotive way.
 Students do this sitting down initially and then standing and moving in the space.
 After a few runs of the scene in this way, they then stop saying the Events and Objectives aloud.
 By this point, hopefully they are living through the Events and inhabiting the Objectives sufficiently that they do not need to say them out loud.
 This forms part of the process of transitioning between using acting tools very consciously in rehearsal to them being present without the actor having to consciously think about them: conscious means to unconscious ends.